busayo-OD/Blogging-API/README.md

 # Blogging-API
-This is a bogging backend application.
+This is a blogging backend application.

 # Built with
 - Java